A Guide to German Etiquette

 Seating in restaurants

 It is common to share tables with perfect strangers when restaurants are full and very busy.
 Before you do so, however, always point to the free seat and ask, "Ist dieser Platz noch frei?"
-(Is this seat free?).
+(Is this seat occupied?).
 Also, wish the other diners at the table "Guten Appetit."
 But don’t expect any further conversation at the table.
 It may be very welcome, but you shouldn’t force it.
 When you leave, be sure to bid farewell to your table companions.

 Toasting